 Conducting a force field analysis provides several benefits:

-• Visual representation – The diagram format allows you to visually map out the forces for and against a decision or change.
+- Visual representation – The diagram format lets you map out the forces for and against a decision or change.

-• Builds understanding – Discussion and analysis of the forces deepens understanding of the change and its impacts.
+- Builds understanding – Discussion and analysis of the forces deepens knowledge of the change and its impacts.

-• Aids group decisions – Allows groups to collectively analyze the pros and cons and build agreement.
+- Aids group decisions – Allows groups to analyze the pros and cons and build agreement collectively.

 Features and Benefits of Force Field Analysis